AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ## Manage local messages

-The Agora Chat SDK stores the sent and received messages in the local database, and you can manage these messages on conversations.
+The Agora Chat SDK stores the sent and received messages in the local database, and you can manage these messages in conversations.

-Followings are the core methods for managing the local messages:
+The followings are the core methods for managing the local messages:
 - `loadAllConversations`: Loads all the conversations on the local device.
-- `deleteConversation`: Deletes the concersation on the local device.
+- `deleteConversation`: Deletes the conversation on the local device.
 - `getUnreadMsgCount`: Retrieves the count of the unread messages in the specified conversation.
 - `getUnreadMessageCount`: Retrieves the count of all the unread messages.
-- `searchMsgFromDS`: Searches the specified message from the local database.
+- `searchMsgFromDS`: Searches for messages using keywords or the timestamp from the local database.
 - `importMessages`: Imports the specified historial message to the database.
-- `insertMessage`: Inserts the specified historial message to the converation.
+- `insertMessage`: Inserts the specified historial message into the conversation.

 ### Retrieve local conversations